 - Which country drinks the most alcohol?
 Latvia averages 12.6 liters if alcohol consumed per person annually.

 - Which country has the strictest law for drinking and driving?
 While I would certainly never condone drinking and driving, you definitely don’t want to try it in El Salvador.
 Even for your first offense.
 Those caught in violation may be subject to death by a firing squad.

 - Where is the highest cocktail bar?
 On the 118th floor of Hong Kong’s ICC Tower sits a rooftop bar called OZONE.

 - What bar has the biggest menu?
-At Pench’s Bar in Bulgaria the menu features 2,014 cocktails.
+Pench’s Bar in Bulgaria had the largest menu featuring 2,014 cocktails but now has closed.

 And there you have some fun and interesting cocktail facts!
 I’d love to know which ones surprised you or any favorite facts I might have missed.
 Cheers!